marshki/matlab_installer/README.md

 ## Getting Started

-**For sysadmins who want to replicate this process**, we assume that you:
+**For sysadmins who want to replicate this process**, we assume the following:

-- [ ] are affiliated with an institution that has a valid `Total Academic Headcount License` agreement with Math Works;
+- [ ] are affiliated with an institution that has a valid `Total Academic Headcount License` agreement with Math Works

-- [ ] may access a network license server to validate local MATLAB installs;
+- [ ] may access a network license server to validate local MATLAB installs

-- [ ] can access a networked file server; and
+- [ ] can access a networked file server

-- [ ] deployed MATLAB locally on a `macOS` and/or `GNU/Linux` client.
+- [ ] deployed MATLAB locally on a `macOS` and/or `GNU/Linux` client

 On your local client, tar up the MATLAB install with, e.g.: